clixell/clixell-content/README.md

 ### Custom text

 Add whatever header, subheader, description and anything else you need to your page using the textboxes and TinyMCE textareas.
-You can format the text to be any style, colour and have whatever layout you like.
+You can format the text to be any style, colour and create any layout you like.

 ### Images